-People who have lived in apartments or condominiums are familiar with noise created by other occupants of the building and likely have experience with condominium noise complaints.
-However, homeowners downsizing from houses to condominiums are often surprised by noise that they did not experience while living in a detached house.
+People who have lived in apartments or condominiums are familiar with noise created by other occupants and likely have experience with condominium noise complaints.
+However, homeowners downsizing from houses to condominiums are often surprised by the noise they did not experience while living in a detached house.

-If you are buying a condominium, it is very important to consider question of condominium noise complaints and soundproofing on advance of your purchase.
+If you are buying a condominium, it is crucial to consider the question of condominium noise complaints and soundproofing in advance of your purchase.
 Issues with acoustic comfort in condominiums are different from detached houses.
 Read more about soundproofing in houses in this blog post.

 Condominium noise complaints

-People in high rise buildings live in close proximity to each other and (literally) on top of each other.
-Furthermore, condominium owners often feel that they own their suite and are therefore entitled to do anything they want at home, including making lot of noise without considering their neighbours.
-This leads to noise complaints and, if left unresolved, to significant reduction in quality of life.
+People in high-rise buildings live near each other and (literally) on top of each other.
+Furthermore, condominium owners often feel they own their suite and are therefore entitled to do anything they want at home, including making a lot of noise without considering their neighbours.
+This leads to noise complaints and, if left unresolved, significantly reduced quality of life.
 There are even important legal issues concerning noise complaints in condominiums, as outlined in this Toronto Star article.

 Many people believe that modern concrete buildings provide sufficient noise separation between suites.
-This in most cases is not true.
-Prior to 2010 there was no soundproofing requirement in Canadian National Building Code.
+This, in most cases, is different.
+Before 2010 there was no soundproofing requirement in Canadian National Building Code.
 As of the 2010 edition of the code, a minimum airborne sound attenuation requirement between residential suites was introduced, defined as Sound Transmission Class (STC) 50.
-In 2016 edition of the National Building Code, this requirement was modified to minimum Apparent Sound Transmission Class (ASTC) 47.
-Even though this number is lower than in the previous edition of the code, it can be verified by field testing and therefore can be enforced.
-This number is the minimum, and in most situations this level of soundproofing is still inadequate.
-Table below explains how different levels of ASTC values of wall partitions are perceived.
+In the 2016 edition of the National Building Code, this requirement was modified to minimum Apparent Sound Transmission Class (ASTC) 47.
+Even though this number is lower than in the previous code edition, it can be verified by field testing and enforced.
+This number is the minimum, and in most situations, this level of soundproofing is still inadequate.
+The table below explains how different levels of ASTC values of wall partitions are perceived.

 How is this sound attenuation perceived